T. Gordon Parks Collegiate Concerto Competition

-- The First Place winner is required to attend at least one orchestra rehearsal (preferably Tuesday, March 28 – concert week), plus the mandatory dress rehearsal (Thursday, March 30 – concert week).
+- The First Place winner is required to attend at least one orchestra rehearsal (preferably Tuesday, March 24, 2020), plus the mandatory dress rehearsal (Thursday, March 26, 2020).
 The teacher of the First Place winner is welcome to attend.
-Additional rehearsals may be scheduled with the Conductor.
+Additional rehearsals may be scheduled with the conductor.

 - The First Place winner must play the same composition performed in the previous stages of the competition.

 - If the First Place winner is unable to perform with the orchestra on the March concert, the Second Place winner may be asked to appear as the soloist and receive the First Place award.
 The original winner will be disqualified and forfeit the First Place award.
-Extenuating or emergency circumstances will be considered by the Arapahoe Philharmonic.
+Extenuating or emergency circumstances will be considered.

-- A digital image of the first place winner, preferably with his or her instrument, is requested for publicity purposes.
+- A digital image of the First Place winner, preferably with instrument, is requested for publicity purposes.
 This image must be a minimum of 2” x 3” at 300 dpi and free of duplication restrictions.
 Please submit a photo credit if one is required.

 PAST T. GORDON PARKS CONCERTO COMPETITION WINNERS